mavhad/Stock_price_prediction/README.md

 # Stock Market Prediction And Forecasting Using Stacked LSTM

-Here,I have used the datset provided by Lets grow more which was of TATAGLOBAL.
+Here,I have used the datset provided by TATAGLOBAL.

 Long Short Term Memory